JoshuaLampert/KernelInterpolation.jl/docs/src/interpolation.md

 ```

 where ``p_k`` are a basis functions (usually monomials) of the ``Q = \begin{pmatrix}m - 1 + d\\d\end{pmatrix}``-dimensional space of polynomials
-of degree ``m``.
+of degree ``m - 1``.
 To obtain a complete system of equations, we need to enforce the constraints

 ```math
 \sum\limits_{j = 1}^Nc_jp_k(x_j) = 0, \quad\forall k = 1,\ldots,M.